 Like the Ultra-Light Acoustic-Electric, the electric version packs a whole bunch of great features in a travel guitar.

-It's a full 24 3/4 scale, and has the a neck-though maple body and neck construction, Ebonized rosewood fingerboard and that cool headless, in-body tuner design.
-What looks like a wimpy single-coil pickup is actually a dual-rail mini humbucker.
+It's a full 24 3/4 scale and has a neck-through maple body and neck construction, Ebonized rosewood fingerboard, and that cool headless, in-body tuner design.
+What looks like a wimpy single-coil pickup is actually a dual-rail mini-humbucker.
 Nice!

 Voyage-Air Transaxe Telair